gundb/port/README.md

 4. Port `/resolution`, including the CRDT conflict resolution algorithm, etc., test multiple times against browser, etc.
 5. Port `/key`, etc. its in-memory lookup, etc. test against browser.

 Now you're done!
 You have an in-memory, websocket+JSON port of GUN in your language!
-Any existing GUN app should be able to point to your peer and things will work, except for long term storage.
+Any existing GUN app* (note: see batching comment below) should be able to point to your peer and things will work, except for long term storage.

 If you decide to port `/storage` please note two things: